 The wings of night now bring sweet Sylvia fair,

-Her form light haloed by the silver moon,
+Her form crown haloed by the silver moon,

 Soft shadowed warmth assuaging every care,

 God gave her beauty more than men can stand

 And of that essence which I now behold,

 No rapture yet imagined here as grand

 As this bright angel that my arms dare hold.